90% cheaper with Latenode

-Create a New Scenario to Connect Google Cloud Firestore and Confluence
+Create Google Cloud Firestore to Confluence workflow

 In the workspace, click the “Create New Scenario” button.